ClemensElflein/CoverUI/Firmware/CoverUI/YardForce/README.md

 * `st-info --descr` should return either:
   * `F0xx`, which identify your PCB's MCU as a 'STM32F030R8' (i.e. Classic 500)
-  * `F1xx Medium-density` which identify a 'GD32F330R8' MCU (i.e. Classic 500)
+  * `F1xx Medium-density` or `STM32F1xx_MD` which identify a 'GD32F330R8' MCU (i.e. Classic 500)
   * `F09X` identifies a 'STM32F030RC' MCU (i.e. SAxPRO Display)
 * Unplug everything from you stock CoverUI PCB and connect your ST-Link to GND, CLK, DIO and 3V3.
-Take special attention to hit the '3.3V' pin on your ST-Link!!
+Take special attention to hit the '3.3V' pin of your ST-Link!!
 Now simply:<br>
  `st-flash write firmware_<mdl>_<mcu type>[_<opt mod>, ...].bin 0x08000000` which should log at the end something like 'Flash written and verified! jolly good!'

 When done, re-plug your ST-Link and you should see a quick power-on animation.